git-lfs/git-lfs/test/README.md

 * Compiles Go files in `test/cmd` to `bin`, and adds them the PATH.
 * Spins up a test Git and Git LFS server so the entire push/pull flow can be exercised.
-* Sets up `git-credential-lfstest`, a custom Git credentials helper that always returns a username and password for a "127.0.0.1:PORT" smart HTTP Git server.
+* Sets up a git credential helper that always returns a set username and password.

 The test Git server writes a `test/remote/url` file when it's complete.
 This file is how individual test scripts detect if `script/integration` is being